"The young man who has not wept is a savage, and the old man who will not laugh is a fool."

 Honor the elders: Accept the wisdom elders have earned through experience.
 Receive their guidance with gratitude.

-Recognize the shoulders you stand on: His freedom is possible because of those who came before.
-He is not self-made.
+Recognize the shoulders we stand on: Our freedom is possible because of those who came before.
+We are not self-made.

 Balance freedom with respect: True sovereignty includes honoring lineage, not rejecting it.